 Aspects of culture shared by most Roma (Gypsies) around the world; samples of folklore from Europe; impact of Roma on European literature, music, and culture; readings in English; no previous knowledge of Russian or Romani required.
+Taught in English.
 GE: Diversity and Inclusion.
-Same as CL:2700.

 Topics in Russian literature and culture.
-Same as CL:2531.
+Taught in English.

 Development of the Russian national identity in the works of three 19th-century Russian authors: Alexander Pushkin, Leo Tolstoy and Fyodor Dostoevsky; how major historical events such as Russia's wars with Poland, Sweden, France, England, and Turkey are portrayed in Pushkin's Boris Godunov and Poltava, Tolstoy's War and Peace and Sevastopol Sketches; how Western Europe is viewed in Dostoevsky's Winter Notes on Summer Impressions, Notes From Underground, and The Idiot.
+Taught in English.
 Prerequisites: RHET:1030.
 Requirements: ENGL:1200.
-Same as CL:2600.